π¦ registry

 Solution: Use appropriate timeouts:

-// Increase timeout for large images
+// Or context-level timeout for large images

 ctx, cancel := context.WithTimeout(context.Background(), 10*time.Minute)